-Certified trainers will deliver Local Level Trainings for local administration employees, civil society organizations (CSOs) and responsible public companies.
-Trainers will implement the existing PIMO and UNDP developed curricula coupled with Trans-European Cooperation and Civil Protection Mechanism designated training sessions.
-UNDP will organise 50 two to three days long trainings for representatives of 170 local self-governments attended by app.
+Training of Trainers (TOT) for advanced civil protection commissioners, national and local administration personnel involved in civil protection and DRR affairs.
+In 2021, a total of 25 local level practitioners (30% of them being woman) completed the training course and received necessary certification.
+As of December 2021, newly certified trainers started with the rollout of the local level trainings for local administration employees, civil society organizations (CSOs) and responsible public companies.
+During 2022, UNDP will organise up to 59 two to three days long trainings for representatives of 170 local self- governments attended by app.
 900 participants (15-20 participant/training).
 The key guiding principle to be applied by UNDP will be to ensure interactive relations with trainers and trainees.
 Participation of women will be strongly incentivised and reinforced through engagement of women's organisations and complementarity of project activities.